pcarbonn/xmtlib/README.md

   to communicate with [SMT](https://fr.wikipedia.org/wiki/Satisfiability_modulo_theories) solvers;
 * a program that executes commands in that language.

-The program can be used to find (optimal) solutions of combinatorial/configuration problems.
+The program can be used to find (optimal) solutions of combinatorial problems (e.g., the [stable matching problem](https://en.wikipedia.org/wiki/Stable_matching_problem)) and configuration problems (e.g., for custom manufacturing).
 It is faster than standard SMT solvers for the model expansion task, i.e., the task of finding a model of a logic formula when the interpretation of some symbols of the vocabulary is already known.